-The number of women traveling around the world on business trips is constantly growing.
+The number of women traveling the world on business trips is constantly growing.

-Sadly, the travel safety risks for women are far greater than for their male counterparts, so companies must do their utmost to ensure that travel policies are inclusive and protective towards female employees.
+Unfortunately, travel safety risks for women are far greater than for their male counterparts, so companies must do their best to ensure travel policies are inclusive and protective for female employees.
 A recent survey of business travelers conducted by World Travel Protection revealed that 71% of women respondents felt traveling for work as a woman is less safe than as a man.

-To make sure your female business travel experience will be safe, smooth and fulfilling, here are some tips for female business travelers.
+To make sure your female business travel experience is safe, smooth, and fulfilling, here are some tips for female business travelers.

 10 top tips for female business travelers

-As a woman, preparation is key when it comes to business travel.
-Depending on the destination you’re visiting, you’ll need to check your travel policy and duty of care to see if there’s any recommendations for the specific country you’re traveling to:
+Preparation is key when it comes to business travel.
+Depending on the destination you’re visiting, check your travel policy and duty of care to see if there are any country-specific recommendations:

-Put plans in place to ensure you use safe means of transport.
-In some places, taxis might be the only option, but in others, buses, trains, or simply walking may be the best way to get around.
-Or if your airport arrival time is late at night, it’s important to factor that into your itinerary.
+Put plans in place to make sure you use safe transportation means.
+In some places, taxis might be the only option, but in others the best way to get around may be buses, trains, or walking.
+If your airport arrival time is late at night, it’s important to factor that into your itinerary.

-• Find where to stay by researching the safest neighborhoods and most conveniently located accommodation.
+• Find where to stay by researching the safest neighborhoods and most conveniently located accommodations.

-• If the country you’re visiting has a different currency to where you live, getting some cash out in advance is advisable.
+• If the country you’re visiting uses a different currency than your own, getting some cash out in advance is advised.

-• Make sure you are aware of local emergency numbers.
+• Make sure you’re aware of local emergency numbers.

-• Read the local news about your destination beforehand and be aware of any political unrest, climate news or risk factors for travel.
+• Check the local news in your destination beforehand, and be aware of any political unrest, climate news, or risk factors for travel.

-• If you are visiting a country where you don’t speak the language, try to learn some basic words and phrases, along with local etiquette.
+• If you’re visiting a country where you don’t speak the language, try to learn some basic words and phrases, along with local etiquette.

 2. Be mindful on social media